-2017 will be the fourth year that the Adirondack Watershed Institute implements our very own Water Shield Workshop!
+2018 will be the fifth year that the Adirondack Watershed Institute implements their very own Water Shield Workshop!
 Based off of the many floating classrooms nation-wide the Water Shield Workshop will work with school-aged children as well as the public to educate them about the watersheds they live in.

 Our Water Shield Workshop